igormusic/CIS-2014-PingAccess-3.0-SDK-Demo/README.md

 Begin
 -----

 1. Clone this repository (if you haven't already.)
 We start with a maven pom referencing the PingAccess SDK.

-1. To create a Rule the first step is to create a Class that implements the *com.pingidentity.pa.sdk.policy.RuleInterceptor*.
-To simplify building rules, a base class is provided: *com.pingidentity.pa.sdk.policy.RuleInterceptorBase* that should be used for this demo.

-The class should be named: com.pingidentity.pa.sample.SampleRule

-default the method implementations, we'll revisit these later.
+The repo starts out complete

+1. By default this repository's master is complete and working.
+That's no way to begin a sample if you're going to work though it!
+Let's revert by checking out the BEGIN branch.

+		$git checkout BEGIN

+1. Examine the Rule class.
+Now we see that the Rule has been mostly blanked out.
+It's just a simple Rule that extends *com.pingidentity.pa.sdk.policy.RuleInterceptorBase*.  *RuleInterceptorBase* is a simple base class to simplify, you don't have to extend it and could merely implement the interface *com.pingidentity.pa.sdk.policy.RuleInterceptor*.
+The class is named: com.pingidentity.pa.sample.SampleRule and has ide generated default the method implementations, we'll revisit these later.

-1. Next the Services file should be defined.
-To do this, create a file with the same name as the SPI interface like the following:
+1. Examine the Services file.
+It is already defined for you, but if you needed to create on,  you would create a file with the same name as the SPI interface like the following:

 	    <GITREPO>/src/main/resources/META-INF/services/com.pingidentity.pa.sdk.policy.RuleInterceptor

-    In that file you should include the name of the implementation class: *com.pingidentity.pa.sample.SampleRule*
+    That file includes the name of the implementation class: *com.pingidentity.pa.sample.SampleRule*

 1. The Rule also needs a Descriptor.
 It should be annotated with the *@Rule* annotation (*com.pingidentity.pa.sdk.policy.Rule*).
 At a minimum, the *type* and *label* should be defined.
 The *type* should be a unique String with no white space.
 The *Label*